TiagoBsCastro/ConceptSpectra/README.md

 - Flexible parameters: Users may supply their own CLASS parameters via the command line.

 - Command-line interface for quick simulation runs.

+## Dependencies

+CO*N*CEPTSpectra has one primary dependency: the [CO*N*CEPT repository](https://github.com/jmd-dk/concept/).
+It is designed to be used with the Python environment that is installed alongside CO*N*CEPT.
+Users must ensure they are using the appropriate Python version provided with CO*N*CEPT to guarantee compatibility.

 ## Installation